 Industry users are among the top water users in Canada.
 This includes thermal power generation, manufacturing, oil & gas production and mining.
 There are two basic ways in which we use water: Instream uses, which includes hydroelectric power generation, transportation, fisheries, wildlife, recreation, and waste disposal, take place with the water remaining in its natural setting.
 A good way to remember this is natural setting "in the stream".
 Withdrawal uses, which includes thermal power generation, mineral extraction, irrigation, manufacturing, and municipal use, remove water from its natural setting for a period of time and for a particular use, and eventually return all or part of it to the source.
 The difference between the amount of water withdrawn and the amount of water returned to the source is water "consumed."
 For example, by evaporating and not returning to the local source.

-Environment Canada created the following graph to illustartes the net water use of the five main water users in Canada from 2005.
+Environment Canada created the following graph to illustartes the net water use of the main water users in Canada from 2005 to 2013.

 Tool Helps Global Companies Manage Water